 The True Salmon Fishing Expert

 This breed of salmon fisher is fairly rare but they most certainly do exist.
 You'll maybe glance over at that ragged old fly they've just tied on at arrival at the river and have 'clocked' their old battered Bruce & Walker Spey actioned rod and dismissed him as an average Joe until he appears back at the fishing hut at lunchtime having landed the only 2 fish of the morning!
-Watch these guys like a hawk if you want to really learn how to make a salmon open its mouth as these chaps are 100% tuned into the sub surface side of salmon fishing and exactly how close they can position their fly near the likely salmon holding areas with the optimal pace and depth of fly for the prevailing water conditions.
+Watch these guys like a hawk if you want to really learn how to make salmon open their mouths as these chaps are 100% tuned into the sub surface side of salmon fishing and exactly how close they can position their fly near the likely salmon holding areas with the optimal pace and depth of fly to match the prevailing water conditions.